The 15 Greatest Cinematic Universes in Movie History

 Some have argued that, by now, the MCU movies all feel pretty similar, but of course that’s the whole point.
 We’re watching the cinematic equivalent of a television series play out on the big screen, with tonal consistency throughout, and just enough variety between the characters and their adventures to keep things interesting.
 Call it a flaw if you want, but we would never have reaped the rewards the MCU has given us unless the studio had chosen a path and stuck to it.

 Will Marvel always be the best cinematic universe?
-Probably not, but for now that’s the lay of the land.
+Probably not, but it has the best memes and for now that’s the lay of the land.
 Those are the best cinematic universes we have.
 What comes next?

 Top Photos: Warner Bros. / Marvel Studios